 - No voltage rating.

-Key Considerations Before Buying Gloves for Electricians
+Key Considerations Before Buying Work Gloves for Electricians

-The focus points of a suitable pair of electrician’s safety gloves are constructing material, insulation level, size and work conditions.
+The focus points of a suitable pair of electrician’s safety gloves are constructing material, insulation level, size, and work conditions.
 As different designs and classes of electrician’s gloves are available in the market, you have to have insight knowledge of these gloves and their characteristics to select a perfect pair for you.

 Maximum insulation level

 It is of primary concern to select a proper class of electrical gloves based on the level of electrical potential you have to deal with.
-Total of six classes of electrical gloves exist and details of the corresponding voltage level are described in the previous paragraph.
+A total of six classes of electrical gloves exist and details of the corresponding voltage level are described in the previous paragraph.
 The voltage level ranges from 400 volt to 36,000 volts.
 You can work safely if your glove’s insulation level can withstand the electric potential.

 Dexterity and grip requirements

 It is quite obvious that you will lose some dexterity while wearing gloves and that is the main reason that the electric workers are reluctant to use protective gloves.
 Also, the lack of grip contributes to this phenomenon.
 Increasing the thickness of a given rubber polymer will result in a higher level of protection with the cost of losing dexterity.
 There is no minimum thickness specified for 650V gloves.
 So, select a pair of gloves as thin as possible which have suitable finishing in the working areas like all fingers, thumb crotches, and palm.

 To enhance comfort and productivity, proper fit of the safety gloves is essential.
 Undersized or oversized gloves may cause fatigue, loss of sensitivity, uneasiness and they may get caught in between moving machines.
 Hand circumference measurements determine the size of the gloves.
 For example, 8 inches of the hand circumference requires size 8 gloves.
 You have to take a measurement of the circumference of your palm while the hand and the fingers are relaxed.